Dangerous Liaisons: The Music

 the Original Concept Recording, directed the music and vocalists and personally oversaw the coordination of all aspects of the recording process, including

-The Original Concept Recording
+The Complete Original Concept Recording

 Complete, every note.
-It's just like sitting
+It's just like sitting in on the whole show!

 This 3CD set, the only recording available of the original version in its entirety, includes

-and powerhouse Maura Carey Neill as the Marquise.
+Maura Carey Neill as the Marquise.

 Official Selections (Piano/Vocal)

-arrangements by the composer.
+Specially adapted authoritative arrangements by the composer.
+2nd Edition

 A unique volume, the Dangerous Liaisons Official Selections